Last updated on .

 Of course, the crown jewel of the museum is the collection of King Tutankhamon.
 The mask and jewelry and artifacts on display were beyond my imagination.
 Also interesting is the mummy room, where I was able to come face to face with several Egyptian pharaohs.
 For me, looking at Ramses II was an amazing experience.
 His hair was still intact and he looked just as intimidating in death as I’m sure he did in life.

-The Egyptian Museum will be replaced by the Grand Egyptian Museum, scheduled to open sometime between October 2023 and February 2024 (as of August 2023).
+The Egyptian Museum will be replaced by the Grand Egyptian Museum, scheduled to open sometime in late 2024 (as of November 2023).
 It’s located 2km from the Pyramids of Giza.

 National Democratic Party HQ